A priori estimates for the free-boundary Euler equations with surface tension in three dimensions

 \section{Abstract}

 We derive a priori estimates for the incompressible free-boundary Euler equations with surface tension in three spatial dimensions.
-Working in Lagrangian coordinates, we provide a~priori estimates for the local existence when the initial velocity, which is rotational, belongs to $H^3$ and the trace of initial velocity on the free boundary to $H^{3.5}$, thus lowering the requirement on the regularity of initial data in the Lagrangian setting.
+Working in Lagrangian coordinates, we provide a~priori estimates for the local existence when the initial velocity, which is rotational, belongs to $H^3$, with some additional regularity on the normal component of the initial velocity.
+This lowers the requirement on the regularity of initial data in the Lagrangian setting.
 Our methods are direct and involve three key elements: estimates for the pressure, the boundary regularity provided by the mean curvature, and the Cauchy invariance.